lemonmade/quilt/documentation/features/async.md

 const user = await fetchUser.run('123');
 ```

 In the example above, we wrap our asynchronous data fetching function in an `AsyncAction`, and call `run()` to execute the function.
 This example is no better than just calling the asynchronous function directly, though.
 The real power comes in with the additional properties `AsyncAction` exposes.

-For example, we can access the previously fetched data using the `value` and `error` properties.
+For example, we can access the previously fetched data using the `value` and `error` properties. `value` gives us access to the last resolved value from the function (even if it wasn’t the last call to the function), and `error` gives us the error from the last call, if it was rejected.

 ```ts
 import {AsyncAction} from '@quilted/quilt/async';